-When the updated text field value is sent as a diff, the field includes the diff subfield which contains the the SHA-256 hash value and data differences in the unified diff format.
-The structure of the diff field is as follows.
+When the updated text field value is sent as a diff, it contains the SHA-256 hash value and data differences in the unified diff format.

 How to Reconstruct a Field from Its Diff Value

 The value of a diff field is in the unified diff format.
 Use a diff utility to obtain the full field value from the diff.